Lorelai: You didn't plan any activities?

 - An episode of Monk ("Mr. Monk Is the Best Man") has Adrian Monk organizing a stag party for his cop friends.
-Much to their dismay, it turns out that Adrian cannot organize anything worth a damn in terms of fun, taking steps such as (for example) getting Bachelor Party as a movie to watch and buying exactly one beer bottle (and not a very big one, at that.
-Stottlemeyer even makes the math and says that they will only get a very mild buzz from drinking them) for each guest (which makes all of them decide to invert the Designated Driver trope and give all of the beer to Randy so he will be the "designated drunk").
+Much to their dismay, it turns out that Adrian cannot organize anything worth a damn in terms of fun, taking steps such as (for example) getting Bachelor Party as a movie to watch and buying exactly one beer bottle for each guest (and not very big ones, at that.
+Stottlemeyer even does the math and conclude that they will only get a very mild buzz from drinking them, which makes all of them decide to invert the Designated Driver trope and give all of the beer to Randy so he will be the "designated drunk").
 And then it turns out that the murder investigation of the week interferes with the party, with the murderer setting Stottlemeyer's car on fire.

 - Mr. Bean had an episode where he invited two one-off friends of his to a New Year's Eve party.
 Problem is, aside from they being the only three guests in attendance at the "party" (along with his teddy bear) and his well-known lack of social graces, he didn't bother to buy food for the party, so his "snacks" consisted of twigs and bird food from a tree outside his apartment window and wine made from white vinegar and sugar.
 Understandably, they soon bail out of the party by several hours early by fooling him into thinking it was midnight and attend a much more livelier one a neighbor of his is having and end up being the life of the party there.